-We are on a long and extraordinarily fascinating journey to discover how the brain works, what happens during brain disease and how we can develop new therapies to cure illnesses of the nervous system.
+We are on a long and extraordinarily fascinating journey to discover how the brain works.
+Among this, what happens during brain disease and how we can develop new therapies to cure illnesses of the nervous system.

 Our understanding of brain diseases has been transformed with new molecular techniques, genetic studies and neuroimaging technologies.
-A major challenge remains, however, to develop drugs that can halt the death and dysfunction of neurons in diseases such as Alzheimer’s disease, Parkinson’s disease, motor neuron disease (ALS) and multiple sclerosis.
+A major challenge remains, however, to develop drugs that can halt the death and dysfunction of neurons.
+Especially in diseases such as Alzheimer’s disease, Parkinson’s disease, motor neuron disease (ALS) and multiple sclerosis.

 Tackling disease requires a triple pronged approach that needs excellence in research, clinical healthcare and pharmaceutical drug development.

 Ireland performs extremely well within the area of neuroscience research.
-A number of globally recognised scientists working in the area of neurology and psychiatry reside in our universities, with many making important discoveries.
-Agencies, such as the Health Research Board (HRB), Science Foundation Ireland (SFI) and Irish Research Council (IRC), have provided much needed support in promoting science in Ireland, for which the country would not otherwise be gobally competitive.
-With the appropriate support, our scientists have been able to multiply this investment, gaining significant non-exchequer funding, and thus have created additional educational opportunities and job growth.
+A number of globally recognised scientists working in the area of neurology and psychiatry reside in our universities.
+Agencies, such as the Health Research Board (HRB), Science Foundation Ireland (SFI) and Irish Research Council (IRC), have provided much needed support in promoting science in Ireland.
+For which the country would not otherwise be gobally competitive.
+With the appropriate support, our scientists have been able to multiply this investment.
+And thereby gaining significant non-exchequer funding, and thus have created additional educational opportunities and job growth.